R-Log: Incentivizing Log Analysis Capability in LLMs via Reasoning-based Reinforcement Learning: Discussion

-\textbf{(1) Extra Latency by Reasoning:} Reasoning-based LLMs introduce extra latency that may burden online log analysis~\cite{ma2025practitioners}.
-To alleviate this, we propose R-Log-fast with an 'Answer-first' strategy, fastening the inference while preserving performance, thereby achieving a practical balance between efficiency and accuracy.

-\textbf{(2) Limited Size of Foundation Model:} Due to tight budget of resources, we didn't verify R-Log using larger foundation models, reducing the confidence of results.
-However, 7B is the most popular model size~\cite{liu2025fin,he2025r1,chu2025domaino1s} for reasoning-based LLMs which balances between accuracy and speed in deployment.

-\textbf{(3) Fairness of Experimental Comparisons:} In Section~\ref{sec:RQ1}, discrepancies between R-Log's training data and baselines raised fairness concerns.
+Our study has several limitations: \textbf{(1) Extra Latency by Reasoning:} Reasoning-based LLMs introduce extra latency that may burden online log analysis~\cite{ma2025practitioners}.
+To alleviate this, we propose R-Log-fast with an "Answer-first" strategy, fastening the inference while preserving performance, thereby achieving a practical balance between efficiency and accuracy. \textbf{(2) Limited Size of Foundation Model:} Due to tight budget of resources, we didn't verify R-Log using larger foundation models, reducing the confidence of results.
+However, 7B is the most popular model size~\cite{liu2025fin,he2025r1,chu2025domaino1s} for reasoning-based LLMs which balances between accuracy and speed in deployment. \textbf{(3) Fairness of Experimental Comparisons:} In Section~\ref{sec:RQ1}, discrepancies between R-Log's training data and baselines raised fairness concerns.
 However, fully unifying data is impractical due to proprietary, pre-trained baselines.
 To ensure fairness, in Section~\ref{sec:RQ2}, we applied token alignment to offset extra-data effects.
-Experiments confirm R-Log remains superior.